 enables users to web browse on secure networks that are classified secret.

-SecureList - A computer security portal run by Kaspersky Lab that is devoted to educating the general public about different aspects of internet security.
+SecureList - A computer security portal run by Kaspersky Lab devoted to educating the public about Internet security.

 It hosts a Virus Encyclopedia which provides information about various types of computer malware.